Register with Hyper Recruitment Solutions to upload your CV and apply for jobs! Register Now >

 CRO / CMO

 The terms CRO and CMO are abbreviations for Contract Research Organisations and Contract Manufacturing Organisations.
-These two company types support the Pharmaceutical and / or Biotechnology sectors in the form of outsourced services.
-The difference between a CRO and a CMO is that contract research organisations provide Research & Development services, while contract manufacturing organisations focus on Manufacturing.
+These two company types support the Pharmaceutical and/or Biotechnology sectors in the form of outsourced services.

 You may also come across a third abbreviation: CDMO.
 This stands for Contract Development & Manufacturing Organisation, meaning a company that provides a complete comprehensive service from research to commercial manufacture.